What Happens to Unused Pell Grant Money After Graduation?

 A Pell Grant is sent directly to a student’s school, and before it ends up in their hands, the school first uses it to pay off the student’s tuition and basic expenses.
 After the school has paid off all your basic tuition expenses, they will then give the student a refund check so they can use it on other necessary expenses.
 The school will make sure to pay off what it needs to before the grant money ends up in the hands of a student.
 When you get Pell Grant refund money, you can be sure that all your school expenses have been taken care of.

 A student can receive Pell Grants for up to 12 semesters.
 As long as a student hasn’t been in school for more than 12 semesters, they are eligible to receive Pell Grants based on need.
 They will also only be given for one school at a time.
+This is equivalent to 600% of your Pell Grant eligibility — the federal lifetime limit.

 If a student is enrolled in two different schools at the same time, the Pell Grant will only be awarded for one of them.
-Most Pell Grant money is awarded to students with families who make under $20,000 per year, but they can still be eligible if their parents make under $50,000 per year.
-Students who are classified as independent will have their needs assessed based on their own income.
+Pell Grant eligibility is based on your Student Aid Index (SAI), which is calculated from your FAFSA.

 The maximum amount that a single student can receive for a Pell Grant changes each year.
 That change depends on the amount of funding that the Pell Grant program is receiving that year.
-From 2021 to 2022, the maximum Pell Grant amount that could be awarded was $6,495.
-The amount is the same for the 2022 to 2023 school year.
-Part-time students also receive much less than full-time students.
-Many different factors are taken into account when Pell Grants are disbursed.
+From 2025 to 2026, the maximum Pell Grant amount that could be awarded was $7,395.

 While you’re still in school, it can be easy to figure out what to do with that extra Pell Grant money.
 You can use it for books, transportation, food, and for any expense that is related to your schooling.
 Your school gives you that extra money so that you can use it to further your education, not necessarily so that you can spend it on anything that you may want to buy.
 So what happens to your extra Pell Grant money after you’ve graduated, then?